RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 ### Activity execution

-Activities must either reference a `bridgeCapability` or `moduleFunction`.
-A bridgeCapability is a reference to a bridge, which is defined in the process.
-A moduleFunction is a reference to a capability of the bridge of the service, while the bridge is defined in the process.
-The moduleFunction can be used to call a function of the bridge, which is defined in the bridge module.
-The bridge module is defined in the modules of the process-page or process.
+Every activity needs to specify what execution of the bridge is should invoke.
+This is done by specifying the `bridgeCapability` or the `moduleFunction` property.
+In the case of the `bridgeCapability` property, it will invoke a capability that is defined by the bridge of the service.
+In the case of the `moduleFunction` property, it will invoke a function that is defined in the module that the process-page or process include (with `scriptUri`).

+TODO!!!!
+Bridge supportModule?? for OpenAPI bridges?!?!

 ### Required activities